nasa/cumulus-orca/website/docs/developer/research/research-bamboo.md

 ## Future directions

 - Convert bamboo plans to YAML definition language and store under `cumulus-orca/bamboo-specs/bamboo.yaml`.
-- Discuss with team about enabling Webhooks in ORCA github repo.
+- A NASD ticket will need to be submitted in order for them to add the webhook to the `cumulus-orca` repo.

 ##### References